Chart Color Schemes

 Murwillumbah features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 65.8% of all households, including 23.9% couples with children, 25.2% couples without children, and 15.9% single parent families.
-Non-family households constitute the remaining 34.2%, with lone person households at 31.1% and group households comprising 2.9%.
-The median household size is 2.4 people, which matches the average for the Rest of NSW.
+Family households constitute 65.8% of all households, including 23.9% couples with children, 25.2% couples without children, and 15.9% single parent families.
+Non-family households comprise the remaining 34.2%, with lone person households at 31.1% and group households making up 2.9%.
+The median household size is 2.4 people, which aligns with the Rest of NSW average.

 Frequently Asked Questions - Households